luckysitara/SolPay/README.md

 - **Complex Integration:** Integrating traditional gateways can be cumbersome and expensive, especially for small and medium-sized enterprises (SMEs).

 ## Solution
-SolanaPay addresses these problems by offering a decentralized, multi-currency payment gateway built on the Solana blockchain.
+SolPay addresses these problems by offering a decentralized, multi-currency payment gateway built on the Solana blockchain.
 The solution leverages Solana's high transaction throughput, low fees, and secure decentralized network to provide a superior payment processing experience.

 ## Key Features